Tuesday 19th May 2020

 Imagine this, let’s take the NYPD.
 The head honcho of the force gets in league with the cities local mafia don, and orders the arrest of the hero and his rescued kidnap victim.
 Does Hollywood then wordlessly allow every policeman turning up to become bullet bait, making up the majority of a body count of 183?
 There would be outrage.
 No reviewer’s picked up on that, despite castigating the film for its plot and ridiculous scenarios, yet missing the disconnect with respect in a portrayal of a people.

 This is why the film had to be set in a forgotten, forgettable small country and shot outside it -not India (too large, too important), not Mexico (too close), not the Middle East (too sensitive, plus a nasty reminder gunning down the civilians is what we do), not Eastern Europe (too White, the audience might notice/ identify that those being mullered are actually humans).
 Africa?
 NO, don’t even think abouddit, that just wouldn’t look good for er, historical reasons.
-Despite having a population of 165 million, none of them matter, none of their voices deserve to be heard, slinking onto screen to be unworthy and fully deserving of their coming demise.
+Despite having a population of 165 million, none of these Bangladeshis matter, none of their voices deserve to be heard, slinking onto screen to be unworthy and fully deserving of their coming demise.